-Acting Chief Executive Officer
+Deputy Chief Executive Officer and Chief Operations Officer

 Joseph Kaipa joined MLF Malawi in 2008 as a Loan Officer.
 He excelled in the organisation taking on roles including Branch Manager, Senior Social Performance Management Officer, and Senior Regional Manager.
 In 2017, he was appointed as Chief Operations Officer.
 Joseph has been instrumental in the growth of MLF's operations across Malawi and more recently in overseeing the company's thrust towards operational sustainability.
-Joseph holds a BBA in Strategic Management from Columbia Commonwealth University and a Diploma in Community Development from ABMA.
-In 2019 he completed an executive development course at the University of Cape Town and in 2018 he completed the Rural and Agriculture finance program with Boulder Institute of Microfinance.